 GPS Land Location for our Black Star Pan-African Community in Gyaahadze, Central Region of Ghana.
-5°23'50.2"N 0°35'15.8"W https://maps.app.goo.gl/XWFjFhDiShZ22Q5P7 by Gavriel Attakora and Dahveed Jawara, two longtime residents of Africa, who are Diasporan Africans living in Ghana.
+5°23'50.2"N 0°35'15.8"W https://maps.app.goo.gl/XWFjFhDiShZ22Q5P7 residents of Africa, who are Diasporan Africans living in Ghana.
 This book is much needed because it offers a broad view of many of the critical factors one needs to be aware of traveling through this beautiful continent.